hackforla/expunge-assist/README.md

 Explain the different ways people can contribute.
 For example:

 - Join the team
-     on Slack channel and at our weekly Monday hack night in person or teleconference (start at 6pm).
+     on Slack channel and at our biweekly Monday hack night in person or teleconference (start at 6pm).
 - To help with user research, sync with Myranda.
 - To provide design support, sync with Gretchen.
 - To contribute to the code, sync with Daniel.